near/pagoda-console/backend/README.md

 e.g. `ssh-add ~/.ssh/id_rsa`

-After that, git commands from the integrated terminal should be able to use your SSH key to communitcate with GitHub.
+After that, git commands from the integrated terminal should be able to use your SSH key to communicate with GitHub.

 ## Endpoints